 • Case Center for Imaging Research• Case Comprehensive Cancer Cancer • Pubmed Citations

-The Karathanasis Laboratory for Nanomedical Engineering focuses on translational cancer nanomedicine.
+The Karathanasis Laboratory for Cancer Nanotechnology focuses on cancer nanomedicine and its translational applications.
 Specifically, we exploit the engineerable nature of nanoparticle technology to develop clinically relevant therapeutic and imaging agents for hard-to-treat cancers based on the integration of nanotechnology, oncology, imaging science and cancer biology.
-Using robust in vitro, in silico and in vivo analyses, we study the relation between the physical characteristics of nanoparticles (size, shape, etc.) and the nanoparticle’s navigation through different biological processes to extract design parameters that improve the in vivo performance of nanoparticles.
+Using quantitative in vitro and in vivo analyses, we study the relation between the physical characteristics of nanoparticles (size, shape, etc.) and the nanoparticle’s navigation through different biological processes to extract design parameters that improve the in vivo performance of nanoparticles.
 Furthermore, our research program develops nanoparticle imaging agents for MRI, CT, optical and molecular imaging to enable non-invasive in vivo interrogation at super-high resolutions and highly accurate diagnosis of disease.
 Our lab is located at University Hospitals Case Medical Center and is part of the Case Comprehensive Cancer Center and the Case Center for Imaging Research.
 To learn more about cancer and imaging research at Case, we encourage you to further explore the websites of our lab and its affiliiated centers.

 - R. Toy, P.M.
 Peiris, K.B.
 Ghaghada, E. Karathanasis, Shaping cancer nanomedicine: The effect of particle shape on the in vivo journey of nanoparticles, Nanomedicine (Lond) 9(1) (2014) 121-134